MaharshiChoksi/Forex-Tools/README.md

 ## Features

 - Margin Calculator: Determines the margin required to open and maintain a position based on leverage, position size, and asset price.
 - Profit and Loss Calculator: Calculates potential profit or loss for open or closed trades based on entry, exit price, and trade direction.
 - Lot Size Calculator: Determines the appropriate lot size based on risk percentage, stop loss level, and account balance.
-- Pip Size Calculator: Computes the pip size for both currency pairs and CFDs, adjusting for instrument precision.
 - Pip Value Calculator: Calculates the monetary value of a pip based on symbol type, lot size, and exchange rate.

 ---